Commerce - National Moderator's Report

 For example:

-Price-related market research to demonstrate how much customers would be prepared to pay, and a cost volume profit analysis or a breakeven analysis to test whether a price of $X would cover costs and profit.
+• Price-related market research data demonstrated how much customers would be prepared to pay, and a cost volume profit analysis was prepared to test whether a price of $X would cover costs and profit.

-For Merit, students need to explain how the determined price could be affected by a change in an internal or external factor.
-This involves an explanation of how the factor impacts the price determined (from Achieved) by discussing likely changes (using specific dollar amounts) to costs, sales, and subsequent profits.
+For Merit, students need to explain how the price could be affected by a change in an internal or external factor.
+This involves an explanation of how the factor impacts the price (from Achieved) by discussing changes (using specific dollar amounts) to costs, sales, and subsequent profits.

-Two pricing options should be supported by financial or non-financial information, and a re-worked model or concept for each pricing option.
+Two pricing options need to be supported by financial or non-financial information, and a re-worked model or concept for each option.

 Conventions

-There is an expectation that student evidence will reflect accurate understanding of commerce concepts appropriate for curriculum level 6.
+There is an expectation that student evidence will reflect accurate understanding of commerce concepts and models appropriate for curriculum level 6.

 For example:

-Projected income and expenses should be presented in the established statement format of Income less Expenses equals profit/loss.
+• Projected income and expenses should be presented in the conventional Income Statement format of income less expenses equals profit/loss.

-Explanations of break-even would refer to revenue and costs being equal at the equilibrium point, rather than profit and costs.
+• Explanations of break-even would refer to revenue and costs being equal at the break-even point, rather than profit and costs.

 Financial/non-financial information

 Financial information is characterised by dollar values.
-It is expected that financial information will be accurate.
+It is expected that this information is accurate in concepts and models and matches information used in the description of the price.

 Models/concepts